-Settling down in Los Angeles, the boys recorded a short demo and began playing locally.
-The demo found its way into the hands of super producer Johnny K (Plain White T's, 3 Doors Down), and they cut the bulk of their first EP at NRG Studios in just one day.
+After a few years apart, Reed and Young settled down in Los Angeles, recorded a short demo, and began playing locally.
+The demo found its way into the hands of super-producer Johnny K (Plain White T's, 3 Doors Down), and they cut the bulk of their first EP at NRG Studios in just one day.

-Musicians: Graham Young (L) and Adam Reed (R)
+Musicians: Christian Wilder (L) Graham Young (C) and Adam Reed (R)